AndersDeath/holy-theory/content/algorithms/dijkstras-algorithm.md

 # Dijkstra's algorithm

+Dijkstra's algorithm is a graph traversal one used to find the shortest path from a source node to all other ones in a weighted graph.
+It maintains a set of tentative distances for each node, gradually updating them as it explores the graph.
+At each step, it selects the node with the smallest tentative distance, visits its neighbors, and updates their tentative distances if a shorter path is found.
+The algorithm continues until all nodes have been visited or the destination one is reached.
+Dijkstra's algorithm is widely used in network routing protocols and pathfinding applications in computer science.

 ## How it works:

 **Step 1:** Set the initial distance to the starting vertex as 0 and all other onces to infinity.
 Create a priority queue or a min-heap to store vertices based on their current tentative distances.